AlecDziwanowski/Book-Search-Engine/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-Visit the [deployed app](https://text-editor-j-a-t-e.herokuapp.com/) and begin text editing.
-Your text will be saved even on page refresh.
-You can install this app to use it offline and access it from your program files.
+Visit the [deployed app](https://book-search-engine-20220606.herokuapp.com/) and begin searching for books.
+You can create an account to save books for reference later.

 <!-- _For more examples, please refer to the [Documentation](https://example.com)_ -->